-- ∉ The University of Oxford will delete staff contact details after the delivery of the programme, unless staff members consent for their details to be kept on record for the purpose of sharing the evaluation report, details of Talking Time events and programme updates - ∉ The University of Oxford will keep all other personal data for three years following the publication of the final evaluation report.
-Thereafter, these data will be securely deleted. - MIESR will send the child outcome data to the Fischer Family Trust (FFT) archive within three months of project completion.
-FFT will keep the data on behalf of EEF, at which point EEF take responsibility for Data Protection Compliance processed purely for archiving purposes in the public interest, scientific or historical research, and statistical purposes.
+- NIESR will delete any personal data six months after the completion of the project, that is, on publication of the final evaluation report. - The University of Oxford will keep personal data, including audio, video, implementation records, staff experience/qualification details and copies of consent forms for three years following the publication of the final evaluation report.
+Thereafter, these data will be securely deleted. - The University of Oxford will delete staff contact details after the delivery of the programme, unless staff members consent for their details to be kept on record for the purpose of sharing the evaluation report, details of Talking Time events and programme updates. - NIESR will send outcome data to the Fischer Family Trust (FFT) archive within three months of project completion.
+FFT will keep the data on behalf of EEF, at which point EEF take responsibility for Data Protection Compliance

-Please note that, under Data Protection legislation, and in compliance with the relevant data processing conditions, personal data can be kept for longer periods of time when
+Please note that, under Data Protection legislation, and in compliance with the relevant data processing conditions, personal data can be kept for longer periods of time when processed purely for archiving purposes in the public interest, scientific or historical research, and statistical purposes.